-- → Salaries Basic level according to Job Group Scheme for General University staff (divided into 5 groups - partly with subgroups, see annex 1) - → Additional payment based on qualification levels - There are different types of additional payments in the spanish case as follows (see also: http://web.ua.es/es/sep/documentos/pdf/proyecto-presupuesto-2016.pdf): - Specific complemts are achieved: - Each six years (Sexenio) if the National Authority (ANECA) is considering that the research activity carried out corresponds to ist criteria => reduction of teaching workload (1,5 ECTS less for each "sexenio") - Each 5 years (Quinquenio) of teaching $\rightarrow$ without any kind of evaluation by the corresponding authority even if this would be recommended... - Each three years (Trienio) of work (teaching & reasearch staff or administrative staff) - On destination complemts when a management position is carried out by teaching & research staff / administrative staff - $\rightarrow\,$ Regional complements: Based on productivity and performance (especially for mobility and research activities) - Rules for the salaries of University staff in Germany (several laws)

-Salary schemes for university staff are ruled by law.
-The rates depend on:

-- → Professors: Base salary is fixed by law (3 different categories of professors), additional salaries can be negotiated in appointment procedures (mostly based on performance) - → Scientific / administrative staff: Rates depend on the types of activities (e.g. cleaning staff vs. manager) and the job tenures.
+- $\rightarrow\,$ Salaries Basic level according to Job Group Scheme for General University staff (divided into 5 groups partly with subgroups, see annex 1) - $\rightarrow$ Additional payment based on qualification levels

+- reduction of teaching workload (1,5 ECTS less for each "sexenio") ◦ Each 5 years (Quinquenio) of teaching → without any kind of evaluation - by the corresponding authority even if this would be recommended... - $\circ~$ Each three years (Trienio) of work (teaching & reasearch staff or administrative staff) - On destination complemts when a management position is carried out by teaching & research staff / administrative staff - $\rightarrow$ Regional complements: Based on productivity and performance (especially for mobility and research activities) - Rules for the salaries of University staff in Germany (several laws) - Salary schemes for university staff are ruled by law.
+The rates depend on: - → Professors: Base salary is fixed by law (3 different categories of professors), additional salaries can be negotiated in appointment procedures (mostly based on performance) - $\rightarrow$ Scientific / administrative staff: Rates depend on the types of activities (e.g. cleaning staff vs. manager) and the job tenures.

-- According to Law no. 03/L-048 on Public Financial Management and Accountability, Law No.03/L -212 on Labour and Law No.03/L -149 on the Civil Service of the Republic of Kosovo higher education institutions need to issue internal regulations where criteria for the calculation of wages should be defined in transparent way for each category of the academic staff. - The employment contract the contractual rights and obligations arising from the basic salary should be clearly specified a clear description of the workplace, as well as the precise meaning of additional engagements and of extra payments which, in total, cannot exceed 50% of base salary.
+- According to Law no. 03/L-048 on Public Financial Management and Accountability, Law No.03/L -212 on Labour and Law No.03/L -149 on the Civil Service of the Republic of Kosovo higher education institutions need to issue internal regulations where criteria for the calculation of wages should be defined in transparent way for each category of the academic staff. - The employment contract the contractual rights and obligations arising from the basic salary should be clearly specified - a clear description of the workplace, as well as the precise meaning of additional engagements and of extra payments which, in total, cannot exceed 50% of base salary.
 The same should be done also for the management and administration category. - Also, the further advancement of the legal framework must specify which statutory and professional fees will be paid and which are part of the contractual obligations.

-• Performance based contracts (quality of teaching):

-- It is considered that in the HEIs, there is an inadequate quality in teaching.
+- Performance based contracts (quality of teaching): - It is considered that in the HEIs, there is an inadequate quality in teaching.
 By increasing academic competition quality increases get better (individual and general performance).
 Employment contracts should be based on the results achieved by the staff and this would increase motivation for qualitative teaching and conduction of scientific and research activities. - In order to achieve this, adequate tools for increasing the quality should be applied.
-Existing instruments, which are already part of different strategic documents should be checked regarding their suitability and shoukd be reviewed at the latest after the implementation period ends.
+Existing instruments, which are already part of different strategic documents should be checked regarding their suitability and should be reviewed at the latest after the implementation period ends.
 Strategy for Quality Assurance should include the implentation plan, as well budgetary implications for the implementation of the strategy.